 The visitor model captures the demand of visitor travel on transportation facilities in San Diego County.
-The model is estimated based on the 2011 SANDAG Visitor Survey of airport passengers and hotel guests in which data were collected on their travel while visiting San Diego.
+The model is estimated based on the 2011 SANDAG Visitor Survey of airport passengers and hotel guests in which data were collected while visiting San Diego.